-Makarand Gawade

-HDR, Inc. Data Scientist Tallahassee, FL

-Email: Makarand.Gawade@hdrinc.com

-Mr. Makarand Gawade is currently a Data Scientist in HDR, Inc. and a PhD Candidate in Civil and Environmental Engineering at USF.
+Makarand Gawade HDR, Inc. Data Scientist Tallahassee, FL Email: Makarand.Gawade@hdrinc.com Mr. Makarand Gawade is currently a Transportation Planner/Data Scientist at HDR, Inc. and a Ph.D.
+Candidate in Civil and Environmental Engineering at the University of South Florida.
 His expertise includes freight data analysis, modeling, pedestrian/bicyclist safety and network science.
 He has worked on multiple projects with Florida Department of Transportation on freight issues and data management.
 His expected date of graduation is May 2019.
 His dissertation topic is related to quantifying performance of freight networks.
 In his spare time, Makarand enjoys Cross Fit, dancing, reading books and following soccer.
 His favorite team is Chelsea.
+TRANSPORTATION RESEARCH BOARD